sherlockblaze/blog/source/_posts/unix/concepts/ProcessEnvironment.md

 The allocation routines are usually implemented with the `sbrk(2)` system call.
 This system call expands(or contracts) the heap of the process.

 Although `sbrk` can expand or contract the memory of a process, most versions of `malloc` and `free` never decrease their memory size. **The space that we free is available for a later allocation, but the freed space is not usually returned to the kernel; instead, that space is kept in the `malloc` pool.**

+> Most implementations allocate more space than requested and **use the additional space for record keeping** -- the size of the block, a pointer to the next allocated block, and the like.
+As a consequence, writing past the end or before the start of an allocated area could overwrite this record-keeping information in another block. **These types of errors are often catastrophic, but difficult to find, because the error may not show up until much later.**

+> Writing past the end or before the begining of a dynamically allocated buffer can corrupt more than internal record-keeping information.
+The memory before and after a dynamically allocated buffer can potentially be used for other dynamically allocated objects.
+These objects can be unrelated to the code corrupting them, making it even more difficult to find the source of the corruption.

+> Other possible errors that can be fatal are freeing a block that was already freed and calling `free` with a pointer that was not obtained from one of the three `alloc` functions.
+If a process calls `malloc` but forgets to call `free`, its memory usage will continually increase; this is called leakage.
+If we do not call `free` to return unused space, the size of a process's address space will slowly increase until no free space is left.
+During this time, performance can degrade from excess paging overhead.

+> Because memory allocation errors are difficult to track down, some system provide versions of these functions that do additional error checking every time one of the three `alloc` functions or `free` is called. **These version of the functions are often specified by including a special library for the link editor.**